AzureIoTGBB/iot-academy/Month_1/Day_2/Azure IoT Foundation.md

       sudo nano /etc/iotedge/config.yaml
    ```

    - Scroll down to **Manual Provisioning with an IoT Hub connection string** then comment out all the uncommented lines using the `#` symbol.
+You may have to use your arrow keys to navigate within Nano.

    ![Config File.](./media/ssh-edit-iot-edge-connectionstring.png 'Config File')

    - Scroll down further to locate the **DPS provisioning with symmetric key attestation** section.
-Uncomment the section and set the following values
+Uncomment the section and set the following values.
+Note: It's important that there are exactly two spaces for indentation used.
+When working with the template file the `#` and a space will need to be removed from each line.
-      - scope_id: saved in notepad
+      - scope_id: saved in notepad (e.g. `0ne115AEAFD`)
-      - registration_id: saved in notepad
+      - registration_id: `iotacademy`, saved in notepad
       - symmetric_key: the primary key saved in notepad

    ![Config File.](./media/ssh-edit-iot-edge-dps-provisioning.png 'Config File')